General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- The six fundamental stars of Pals appeared in all 236 episodes.
-Who’s the following most common character to look within the present?
+- The six important stars of Pals appeared in all 236 episodes.
+Who’s the subsequent most common character to look within the present?

-- Wherein 12 months did the unique UK model of The Workplace air?
+- By which 12 months did the unique UK model of The Workplace air?

-- What was legendary comedy actor Oliver Hardy’s actual first identify at beginning?

-- Title the 5 components demanded by one in all Basil Fawlty’s friends to make the notorious Waldorf Salad.
+- Identify the 5 elements demanded by considered one of Basil Fawlty’s company to make the notorious Waldorf Salad.

-- Full the identify of the basic British sitcom: Steptoe and [blank]

 - Who performed the Prime Minister, Jim Hacker, in Sure, Prime Minister?